 “Tell me about Slow Food,” he requests.

 Good, clean, fair food for all- these are the pillars of the Slow Food Movement.
 Food that’s made well, grown with care, available and accessible.
 Vincent nods in agreement: I’m preaching to the choir.
 He has grown up eating fresh vegetables and snacking on apples.
-His mother is a manager at Harvest Health, his father the sous chef at the Amway hotel.
+His mother is a manager at Harvest Health, his father was the sous chef at the Amway hotel.
 This guy knows good food when he sees it.

 Vincent also knows that good, clean, fair food is viewed as a privilege for far too many.
 Both his parents were born in Jamaica and immigrated to London where they met.
 Together they made that transition to America in search of opportunities.
-Grand Rapids became their home – they settled in the Oakdale projects before moving on to Kentwood.
+Grand Rapids became their home – they settled Oakdale before moving on to Kentwood.

-Vincent’s life took off in the projects: a food desert.
+Vincent’s life took off as his parents struggled to make ends meet.
 He remembers his mom and dad working late into the night.
 They were “hustlers”, always on the lookout for the chance to progress.
 Amidst the all-consuming push to make a life in Grand Rapids, they managed to create real, wholesome food.
 The focus on whole foods from their native cultures remained.
 Even when pressed for time, frozen vegetables and leftover meat could be transformed into chicken curry.